elleducktor-hue/media-stack/README.md

 This has been tested on Linux based opperating systems.
 You may need to change file directories and permissions for a different OS.
 Must have protonVPN account to hide torrent traffic behind GLuetun from your isp.

+Directions:

+create and use creditials from protonVPN for vpn to work.
+In AAR-stack in gluetun look for and replace creditials
+ - OPENVPN_USER=add_your_usrname-here
+ - OPENVPN_PASSWORD=add_your_password-here

+Change your local network.
+Look for and change to your network ip
+- LOCAL_NETWORK=10.0.0.0/24

+Addjust time zone as required
+- TZ=America/Los_Angeles

 Commands for creating and giving folders correct permisions:

 # ---- Create Media folders ---- Copy and Paste